katemae/esports-modeling/index.md

 Before we proceed, however, we must first address some of the missing values in our dataset.
 The vast majority of the missing values are missing by design (MD) because certain leagues do not keep track of certain statistics.
 For example, leagues like LPL and LDL do not keep track of statistics like gold difference at 15 minutes, or damage mitigated per minute.
 These statistics are essential to make our predictions, since sometimes getting an early lead over the opponent or mitigating damage is a key part of the playstle of a class as described earlier.

 Because of this, we will be removing the rows corresponding to leagues that do not store the data we require in the dataset used for our model.
 Specifically, leagues 'LPL', 'LDL', 'WLDs', and 'DCup' have been completely removed from our data.
+Additionally, like our previous project, we have removed rows of data containing aggregated team statistics since they are irrelevant to determining an *individual's* champion.

 <br>

+With missing values accounted for and the specific statistics chosen, we are left with 104900 rows and 28 columns of data:

 | class    |   gamelength | position   |   kills |   deaths |   assists |   doublekills |   triplekills |   quadrakills |   pentakills |     dpm |   damagetakenperminute |   damagemitigatedperminute |    wpm |   wcpm |   controlwardsbought |   vspm |   minionkills |   monsterkills |   goldat15 |   xpat15 |   csat15 |   golddiffat15 |   xpdiffat15 |   csdiffat15 |   killsat15 |   assistsat15 |   deathsat15 |
 |:---------|-------------:|:-----------|--------:|---------:|----------:|--------------:|--------------:|--------------:|-------------:|--------:|-----------------------:|---------------------------:|-------:|-------:|---------------------:|-------:|--------------:|---------------:|-----------:|---------:|---------:|---------------:|-------------:|-------------:|------------:|--------------:|-------------:|